People greet opening day of New Jersey’s recreational marijuana sales - NewsBreak

 “It feels right.
 It feels safe.
 It feels like everything you’d want it to be rather than anything you could get anywhere else,” Seeley said.

 The start of the recreational market comes a week after Democratic Gov. Phil Murphy announced that state regulators had cleared the way for recreational sales at seven “alternative treatment centers” that had already offered medical cannabis.
-The seven centers operate 13 facilities across the state.Should marijuana be legal in Ohio?
+The seven centers operate 13 facilities across the state.Canna-billions: How states are using pot tax revenue

 New Jersey is among 18 states, plus the District of Columbia, with legalized recreational marijuana markets.
 Thirty-seven states, including New Jersey, have legalized medical marijuana.